MarvinMind/bugtracking/README.md

    - View the main issues table with all tracked bugs and features

 3. **Filter Issues**:
-   - Use the filter dropdowns to narrow down issues:
+   - Use the filter options to narrow down issues:
-     - **Application**: Filter by specific app
+     - **Application**: Type to filter by application name (auto-suggest)
      - **Status**: Filter by issue status
      - **Type**: Show only bugs or features
      - **Priority**: Filter by priority level